Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression: Introduction

-In this letter, we develop an open-source library, \methodname, for SDF estimation, meeting the aforementioned requirements for an effective geometric representation and addressing the limitations of the existing GP methods.
-To achieve this, \methodname maintains an octree data structure to split the estimation process into smaller areas, estimates the occupancy/sign in each octant using a Bayesian Hilbert map (BHM) \cite{bhm2017}, and reconstructs SDF via GP regression from the BHM surface samples.
-Thus, the library is organized as a surface estimation front-end, performing BHM occupancy estimation, and an SDF prediction back-end, preforming GP regression.
+In this letter, we develop an open-source library, \methodname, for SDF estimation that meets the aforementioned requirements and addresses the limitations of existing GP methods. \methodname maintains an octree to split the estimation into smaller areas, estimates the occupancy/sign in each octant using a Bayesian Hilbert map (BHM) \cite{bhm2017}, and reconstructs SDF via GP regression from the BHM surface samples.
+The library is thus organized as a surface-estimation front-end performing BHM occupancy estimation and an SDF-prediction back-end performing GP regression.
 The front-end learns a continuous occupancy field for robust sign estimation and provides surface point samples via the marching cubes algorithm \cite{lorensen_marching_1987}.
-The back-end uses the surface point samples to train SDF GPs in each octant with integrated uncertainty quantification.
-We introduce several optimizations to ensure real-time performance and map consistency: spatial partitioning and priority-queue-based updates for efficient computation and BHM weight synchronization to maintain consistency across neighboring local maps.
+The back-end uses these samples to train SDF GPs in each octant with integrated uncertainty quantification.
+We introduce several optimizations for real-time performance and map consistency: spatial partitioning and priority-queue-based updates for efficient computation, and BHM weight synchronization for consistency across neighboring local maps.

-\methodname provides accurate SDF, SDF gradient, SDF uncertainty, and mesh construction in real time (see Fig.~\ref{fig:teaser}).
-In summary, our contributions include: \begin{enumerate} \item an open-source C++ implementation \footnote{Link will be available after acceptance.} for 2D/3D SDF learning, featuring Python and ROS1/ROS2 interfaces with extensive real-time testing;
+\methodname provides accurate SDF, gradient, uncertainty, and mesh construction in real time (see Fig.~\ref{fig:teaser}).
+In summary, our contributions include: \begin{enumerate} \item an open-source C++ implementation for 2D/3D SDF learning, with Python and ROS1/ROS2 interfaces;

-\item a highly-optimized kernel regression method for real-time SDF learning via two components: BHM front-end for continuous occupancy learning and uncertainty-aware surface extraction, and GP back-end for SDF and SDF gradient prediction with uncertainty;
+\item a highly-optimized kernel regression method for real-time SDF learning via two components: a BHM front-end for continuous occupancy learning and uncertainty-aware surface extraction, and a GP back-end for SDF and gradient prediction with uncertainty;

-\item five strategies to achieve efficiency and robustness: octree-based partitioning for local region learning, optimized data processing for rapid training set generation, weight synchronization for map consistency, adaptive scaling for GP stability, and priority-queue-based updates to balance accuracy with responsiveness. \end{enumerate}
+\item five strategies for efficiency and robustness: octree-based partitioning for local region learning, optimized data processing for rapid training set generation, weight synchronization for map consistency, adaptive scaling for GP stability, and priority-queue-based updates to balance accuracy and responsiveness. \end{enumerate}